huchaoning/freqest-draft/README.md

 The raw data is quite large (approximately 413 GB before compression).
 As a result, the raw data is not publicly available at this time but may be obtained from the authors upon reasonable request.

-**Note:** Not all raw data was used for estimation.
+**NOTE:** Not all raw data was used for estimation.
 The data actually used for estimation has been cropped and is available in the `estimates` Python instance.

 ## Usage